-Since 2004, the northwest wing of Callenberg Castle in the Beiersdorf district of Coburg has housed the German Rifle Museum.
-It is run by the German Shooting Association and shows fascinating exhibits from the long tradition of German shooting on 300 m² of exhibition space.
-The most valuable exhibits include one of the most famous “Red Man” shooting targets from Kronach (1720), two pistols from Pierre de Coubertin - founder of the modern Olympic Games -, a collection of original torches from the Olympic Games (Berlin 1936, Munich 1972) and all torches from the Summer Games from Seoul 1988 to Beijing 2008.
-Visitors can become active themselves: There is an archery range simulator on the second floor of the museum.
+Since 2004, the north-west wing of Callenberg Castle in the Beiersdorf district of Coburg has been home to the German Shooting Museum.
+It is run by the German Shooting Association and displays fascinating exhibits from the long tradition of German shooting on 300 square metres of exhibition space.
+The most valuable exhibits include one of the most famous shooting discs "Red Man" from Kronach (1720), two pistols from Pierre de Coubertin - founder of the modern Olympic Games - a collection of original torches from the Olympic Games (Berlin 1936, Munich 1972) and all the torches from the Summer Games from Seoul 1988 to Beijing 2008.
+Visitors can get active themselves: There is an archery range simulator on the 2nd floor of the museum.

-The German Rifle Association founded a German Rifle Museum in Nuremberg in 1897, housed in a patrician house on Albrecht-Dürer-Platz.
-After the total loss of the collection in the Third Reich and in the turmoil of the Second World War, which only a few pieces survived in the Germanic National Museum in Nuremberg, the German Rifle Association e.V. built a new collection.
+The German Shooting Association founded a German Shooting Museum in Nuremberg back in 1897, housed in a patrician house on Albrecht-Dürer-Platz.
+After the total loss of the collection during the Third Reich and in the turmoil of the Second World War, which only a few items survived in the Germanisches Nationalmuseum Nuremberg, the German Shooting Association built up a new collection.

 Deutsches Schützenmuseum